tapdata/tapdata.github.io/docs/TapData Shell/tapshell-overview.md

 To learn how to download and install the `tapshell`, see [Install `tapshell`](../Deployment/install-and-start.md).

-## Connect to a TapData
+## Connect to a Tapdata

-Once you have installed the TapData Shell , you can connect to a TapData by using the command below.
+Once you have installed the Tapdata Shell , you can connect to a Tapdata by using the command below.

 ```
 tapshell --host 127.0.0.1:3030 -u username